 Have you received an unexpected letter or information packet from the Vermont Department of Labor?
 This could be your first notification that a fraudulent claim was filed using your information.
-Please make sure to open mail sent from VDOL, and to report receiving unexpected letters or mailings through the UI Fraud form.
+Please make sure to open mail sent from VDOL, and to report receiving unexpected letters or mailings.
+View a sample monetary determination letter from VT Labor.

 How to Prevent Fraud